 Remember to check into your flight beforehand.
 Some low cost airlines allow you to do this 1 month in advance and some only 24 hours.
 Nearly all of them require you to do this before you get to the airport even if you are checking in bags.
 Be sure to either print your boarding pass or download it to your phone.
 Most low-cost airlines have apps that you can download to your phone or tablet via the app store.
 This does makes things easier and is handy for accessing your flight info, checking in and showing your boarding QR code.
 Also keep your passport safe and easy to grab out of your bag with a cute passport holder.

 3. Allow time to walk to the gate

-Once you’ve been through security, grabbed a coffee and browsed through the airport shops but don’t get too distracted.
-Make sure you check the boards for your flight.
+Once you’ve been through security, grab a coffee and browse through the airport shops but don’t get too distracted.
+Make sure you check the boards for your flight info and updates.
 More often than not low cost airlines have departure gates that are quite far away.
-Make sure you know which gate you are heading to and allow enough time to walk to the gate.
+Know which gate you are heading to and allow enough time to walk to the gate.
 You certainly do not want to get all stressed and sweaty running to the gate as it closes.
 Also don’t wait for boarding calls, most airports don’t do them now.

 4. Be prepared to check your hand luggage bag at the last minute